RudiPangestu/LoanAPP/README.md

 ﻿# LoanApproval Prediction

-LoanApproval Web is a web that use to predict someone Loan Application based on them input, the prediction was made by a model that we train on google colab using RandomForestClassification and we deploy it become web application Based, aiming for do faster checking Loan application , also can save more time, This web was created by django.
+LoanApproval Web is a web application used to predict someone's loan application status based on their input data.
+The prediction is made using a machine learning model trained with RandomForestClassifier in Google Colab.
+The model is then deployed as a web-based application using Django.

+The main goal of this application is to speed up the loan approval checking process and save time during decision-making.

 #Installing dependencies package:
 pip install -r requirements.txt